 Americans weren’t the only ones brimming with questions.
 Whenever I returned from the States, Indian acquaintances asked: Where is New England?
 What religion are you?
 (My family is third-generation Unitarian.)
 Is your father rich?
 (This is complicated … by Maharajah standards?
 By slum standards?
 We were certainly privileged, but more so in terms of housing and travel than money.)

 Seeming exotic to natives of both countries meant that I had a lot of time to think about what an American is, and how others see Americans.
-It readied me—and my parents—for a life of questions.
+It readied me—and

 2014 SEASON'S GREETINGS

 It was a great treat to see everyone at the Taste of India in Washington DC, November 29th.
 Thank you Robin Murphy for organizing.
 The waiter was a

 posted 25 November 2014

 WOODMAN BOOK PARTY